Spirit of Excalibur: Reception

+Jim Trunzo reviewed Spirit of Excalibur in White Wolf #24 (Dec./Jan., 1990), rating it a 4 out of 5 and stated that "Fans of the Arthurian legends will thrill to the authenticity and feel of the game.
+All gamers will love the challenge and presentation of Spirit of Excalibur."

 Sequel

 The sequel was developed also by Synergistic Software and published by Virgin Games for the Amiga, Atari ST, DOS and Macintosh computers in 1991.
 It begins after Morgan has been slain and all her evil magic was undone, which also means the demon lord Shadowmaster was set free and becomes the powerful new main antagonist.